 Contact Dave today to reach your personal best health.

-Dave is a qualified nutrition and lifestyle coach, soon to qualify in the area of nutrition for chronic diseases.
+Dave is a qualified and fully insured nutrition and lifestyle coach.
 His studies have been completed through the Institute of Health Sciences, Ireland.

-Dave is a gold medallist at the European Championships of kettlebell lifting 2017 (Latvia) and bronze medallist at the World Championships 2015 (Ireland).
+Dave is a gold medalist at the European Championships of kettlebell lifting 2017 (Latvia) and bronze medalist at the World Championships 2015 (Ireland).

 As well as weightlifting, he is also an avid mountaineer, having climbed all the usual Irish mountains.
 The biggest climbed to date being Kilimanjaro, Tanzania.
 He hopes to some day conquer Mount Everest.

 His physically demanding hobbies have always been supported by good nutrition, which he believes is key to supporting your body through daily life and extreme sports.

 Nutrition is something he’s very passionate about and has spent year's studying and working in the field.
 Dave's aim is to help as many people as he can who struggle with daily life and nutrition.

 With the right nutrition and training you can make it to the top of the world.